Everything you need to know...

 - Benefit from workshops, electronic resources and regular meetings with academic supervisors

 This course is aimed at registered nurses who wish to specialise and enhance their skills.
-You'll undertake a rigorous academic programme including an independently researched dissertation project, and top up your existing postgraduate diploma or undergraduate degree to masters level.
+You'll undertake a rigorous academic programme including an independently researched dissertation project, and top up your existing postgraduate diploma to masters level.

 How you learn